 Interviews with the program manager and implementer will be conducted in CY2020 to inform the Navigant team of any substantial changes to the program for the upcoming year.

-We will conduct participant spillover again in CY2020 with CY2019 participants.
+Budget permitting, we will conduct participant spillover in CY2021 with CY2020 participants.

-Interviews with participating EESPs will be conducted in CY2021 to inform program spillover.
+Budget permitting, interviews with participating EESPs will be conducted in CY2021 to inform program spillover.

 Coordination